Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 With its continental climate, Nova Scotia is home to an abundance of fruit tree varieties and berry crops.
 The Annapolis Valley Blossom Festival kicks off the apple and tourist season each May and is a fun way to immerse yourself in the local culture.
 Pay a visit to a U-Pick orchard and eat crisp and crunchy fruit straight off the tree.

-The town of Oxford in the province’s north is referred to as the wild blueberry capital of Canada.
-In season, you’ll find purple-staining berries galore — which are eaten as is, or used in pies, muffins and scones.
+Oxford in the province’s north might be a small town (population 1,200) — but it’s the world’s largest processor of wild blueberries.
+In season, you’ll find purple-staining berries galore — which are eaten as is, or used in pies, muffins, and scones.

 Ten of the best things to do in Nova Scotia